usnistgov/nist-mud/README.md

 do on the network.
 In this project, MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.

-This repository aims to publish a public domain scalable implementation of the  IETF MUD standard.
+Primarily, this repository publishes a public domain scalable implementation of the  IETF MUD standard.